 Saturation and exposure settings

 Color is a major factor influencing visual perception.
 To make photos more pleasant for the eyes, it’s vital to set the colors appropriately.
 The settings UI usually includes several horizontal scales with sliders.
 Each scale is responsible for a particular aspect which includes brightness, contrast, highlights, shadows, and lights.
 Also, photo editors often allow enhancing or decreasing certain colors.
 There are three common ways to present saturation settings.
-First is a long horizontal scale which applies all basic colors and can be chosen with a slider.
+First is a long horizontal scale that applies all basic colors and can be chosen with a slider.
 Another option includes applying the color wheel with a wide range of colors.
-It helps users accurately choose proper shades.
-And the third way is presenting several horizontal scales which consist of two colors each.
+It helps users accurately choose the proper shades.
+And the third way is presenting several horizontal scales, which consist of two colors each.
 The color pair applies two opposite colors so that users could easily decrease the unnecessary dominating colors.

 Filters and effects

 Collage samples vary by the number of photos as well as the structure.
 Users can choose the perfect template and then download chosen pictures.
 The templates can be shown differently.
 Web photo editing services often apply a sidebar showing samples via clickable icons.
 As for mobile applications, the templates can be put on a separate screen so that users could see them well.
-When people choose a collage sample the application leads them to the editing interface where the creative process starts.
+When people choose a collage sample, the application leads them to the editing interface, where the creative process starts.